siren-js/spec-extensions/README.md

 omitted, but `application/x-www-form-urlencoded` is always used for `GET` actions.

-If the `method` were explicityly `POST`, then the request will instead look as
+If the `method` were explicitly `POST`, then the request will instead look as
 follows:

 ```http